scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 for all of `App`, `A` and `C` (something like `java -cp App.jar:A.jar:C.jar:.
 MainClass`).
 If we did not provide `C.jar` or if we provided a `C.jar` that does not contain some classes/methods which `A` calls, we will get classloading exceptions when our code attempts to invoke the missing classes/methods.

-These are what we call **Binary Incompatibility Errors**.
-An error caused by binary incompatibility happens when the compiled bytecode references a name that cannot be resolved during runtime
+These are what we call **Binary Incompatibility Errors** -- errors that happen when the compiled bytecode references a name that cannot be resolved during runtime.

+Before we look at how to avoid binary incompatibility errors, let us first establish some key terminologies we will be using for the rest of the guide.

 ## What are Evictions, Source Compatibility and Binary Compatibility?

 ### Evictions
 When a class is needed during execution, the JVM classloader loads the first matching class file from the classpath (any other matching class files are ignored).
-Because of this, having multiple versions of the same library in the classpath is generally undesireable:
+Because of this, having multiple versions of the same library in the classpath is generally undesirable:

 * Unnecessary application size increase
-* Unexpected runtime behaviour if the order of class files changes
+* Unexpected runtime behavior if the order of class files changes

 Therefore, when resolving JARs to use for compilation and packaging, most build tools will pick only one version of each library and **evict** the rest.

 ### Source Compatibility
-Two library versions are **Source Compatible** if switching one for the other does not incur any compile errors.
+Two library versions are **Source Compatible** if switching one for the other does not incur any compile errors or unintended behavioral changes at runtime.
 For example, If we can upgrade `v1.0.0` of a dependency to `v1.1.0` and recompile our code without any compilation errors, `v1.1.0` is source compatible with `v1.0.0`.

 ### Binary Compatibility